Congenital Syphilis

 Screening

-• Make any health care encounter during pregnancy—including encounters outside of usual prenatal care settings, such as in emergency departments, correctional health facilities, syringe service programs, and maternal and child health programs—an opportunity to screen and treat syphilis (or refer to screening and treatment, if not offered).
+• Consider any health care encounter during pregnancy an opportunity to screen for syphilis, including encounters outside of usual prenatal care settings, such as in emergency departments, jails, shelters, syringe service programs, and parent and child health programs.

-• Determine the pregnancy status of all people who are diagnosed with syphilis and could become pregnant.
+• Perform pregnancy testing for all people who are diagnosed with syphilis and could become pregnant.

 Diagnosing and Staging